jasonzh0/kubeman/README.md

     docker.kind_load_image("my-app", tag="latest")
 ```

-**Key points:**
-- Build steps execute automatically when `templates.py` is imported
-- Load steps execute after build steps, in registration order
-- Builds and loads run sequentially in the order templates are registered
-- Use `--skip-build` flag to skip build steps during render/apply
-- If a build or load fails, template registration fails with a clear error message
+**Key points:** Build steps execute automatically when templates are imported.
+Load steps execute after build steps.
+Use `--skip-build` flag to skip build/load steps during render/apply.
+If a build or load fails, template registration fails with a clear error message.

 ### Rendering Charts and Resources

-Once your charts and resources are registered, you can render them using either the CLI or Python API.
+Render templates using the CLI or Python API.

 #### Using the CLI (Recommended)

-The easiest way to render and apply your templates is using the `kubeman` CLI command:

 ```bash
 # Render all templates from a Python file